murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/The Punkz.md

 | Bold     | 1     |     | Mechanics | 0     |

 **Unique Ability**: *But Wait, There's More!*
 You create a duplicate of your Avatar, which you can control just like your original one.
-These clones last until the end of the sce
+These clones last until the end of the scene.
 You can create more duplicates at the cost of **1 additional System Stress** per clone.